daronphang/programming-resources/cloud-computing/AWS/services/data-management/products.md

 Lake Formation has built-in audit logging, and supports cell and row-level security through granular access policies.
 It also allows the use of resource tags to control access i.e. access policies are applied based on tags.

+### Architecture

+- Storage: S3
+- Data catalog: Glue
+- Analysis: Athena, RedShift

 ### Features

 - Simplified data lake creation
 - Centralized data access control
 - Data cleaning with built-in ML algorithms to deduplicate data
 - Cross-region data replication

+### How it works

+1. Ingest data from various data sources including S3, databases
+2. Crawl data to understand schema using AWS Glue Crawlers
+3. Clean data using ETL such as AWS Glue
+4. Analyze data using integrated analytical engines such as Athena, Glue, RedShift

+### Permissions

+AWS Lake Formation provides a RDBMS permissions model to grant or revoke access to Data Catalog resources such as databases, tables, and columns with underlying data in Amazon S3.
+The easy to manage Lake Formation permissions replace the complex Amazon S3 bucket policies and corresponding IAM policies.

+1. A user submits query or an ETL script to an **integrated analytical engine** such as Athena, Glue, RedShift
+2. The Data Catalog checks user's permissions with Lake Formation
+3. If the user is authorized to access the table, Lake Formation provides temporary access to the integrated analytical engine

+### Data lake vs warehousing

+- A data warehouse is a database optimized to analyze relational data
+- A data lake stores both relational and non-relational data

 ## Amazon Athena